Robert of Caiazzo: Capuan politics

 When Prince Jordan died in 1090, he was succeeded by a minor, Prince Richard II.
 Robert became Richard's guardian until he came of age in 1093.
 In 1092, under the leadership of Lando, one of the counts of Teano, the city of Capua rebelled against Prince Richard In early 1093 Richard, still under the guardianship of Robert, managed to briefly recover Capua, although he would not definitively recover it until a successful siege in 1098.
 During the brief recovery of Capua, on 27 January 1093 Robert, described as Richard's magister (master), "persuaded" the prince to make a donation to the abbey of Sant'Angelo in Formis.

 After Richard attained his majority, Robert's relationship with his nominal overlord weakened.
 He apparently possessed his own court, complete with a scriptorium, and his charters mimicked the style of princely charters, but making no reference to the princely regnal years by which the charters of the prince's subjects were normally dated.
 The last charter in which Robert explicitly recognised Richard's lordship is dated 1105, at which time they were on a joint military campaign in the north of the principality.
 After this isolated instance of a pragmatic acknowledgement on Robert's part, the count of Caiazzo was de facto independent of Capuan authority.
-In 1105 he even described himself as "count of Caiazzo and many other [places] by the favour of divine power", a locution (c.f.
-Dei gratia rex) usually reserved for sovereigns.
+In 1105 he even described himself as "count of Caiazzo and many other [places] by the favour of divine power", a locution (cf. Dei gratia rex) usually reserved for sovereigns.

 In 1103, Guillaume de Blosseville usurped the Duchy of Gaeta and expelled its duke, Gualganus Ridellus.
 Gualganus, who was married to Robert's sister, retreated to his county of Pontecorvo.
 He died shortly after, leaving Pontecorvo to his widow.
 She was soon accused of conspiring with the enemies of the prince of Capua and Prince Richard confiscated her county and bestowed it on her brother.
 On 13 January 1105, Robert gave Pontecorvo to the Abbey of Monte Cassino, partly as a gift and partly as a sale, the money to be used as a dowry for his niece.
 On 25 January, Prince Richard confirmed the gift and sale.
 Shortly afterwards, both Robert and Richard swore oaths before Abbot Oderisius I to defend Pontecorvo from the abbey's enemies.